Sukanya Samriddhi Yojana (Calculator, Age Limit, Apply, SBI) [Maturity Amount After 21 Years]

-Sukanya Samriddhi Yojana (SSY) – is a small savings deposit scheme launched by the BJP government at center for girl children has stirred up the whole nation.
-As a part of Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is gaining popularity like wild fire.
-However, there are several aspects of this scheme which still remain hazy for many people who are looking forward to open an account under this Yojana.
+Sukanya Samriddhi Yojana (SSY) – a small savings deposit scheme launched by the BJP government at the center for girl children has stirred up the whole nation.
+As a part of the Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is gaining popularity like wildfire.
+However, there are several aspects of this scheme that still remain hazy for many people who are looking forward to opening an account under this Yojana.